Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 She ran the worst campaign I think I've ever seen in my life.

-They, you know, these these are very dangerous positions.
+These are very dangerous positions.

-They don't want America to be the leader of the free world, and I'm not talking about intervention in foreign conflicts.
+They don't want America to be the leader of the free world.

 I'm talking about America being the moral leader with this philosophy that Reagan adopted called peace through strength.

-And and that frightens me that so many people see you know the world, they have that world view.
+And that frightens me that so many people see the world.

 I was getting worried about that.

-We're not counting January sixth.
+We're not counting January 6th.

 If that doesn't mean anything anymore, then we're done.